ehsan-shv/redux-skeleton/README.md

-## Redux skeleton with reduxt toolkit.
+## Redux skeleton with redux toolkit.

 More about [reduxt toolkit](https://redux-toolkit.js.org/).